 Yes, a bath is included

 with a 4-night or more stay.
-If your dog stays less
+If your dog stays less than

-schedule your dog’s bath on pick-up day.
+your dog’s bath on pick-up day.

 Do the dogs actually sleep on the beds?